ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

    * Low Latency/Non-Interactive:
      Prefer paths with a low expected Round Trip Time, but can tolerate delay variation;
    * Constant-Rate Streaming:
-     Prefer paths that are expected to satisfy the requested Stream Send or Stream Receive Bitrate, based on the observed maximum throughput;
+     Prefer paths that are expected to satisfy the requested stream `Send` or stream `Receive` bitrate, based on the observed maximum throughput;
    * Capacity-Seeking:
      Prefer adapting to paths to determine the highest available capacity, based on the observed maximum throughput.

-As another example, branch sorting can also be influenced by bounds on the Send or Receive rate (Selection Properties `minSendRate` / `minRecvRate` / `maxSendRate` / `maxRecvRate`): if the application indicates a bound on the expected Send or Receive bitrate, an implementation may prefer a path that can likely provide the desired bandwidth, based on cached maximum throughput, see {{performance-caches}}.
-The application may know the Send or Receive Bitrate from metadata in adaptive HTTP streaming, such as MPEG-DASH.
+As another example, branch sorting can also be influenced by bounds on the send or receive rate (Selection Properties `minSendRate` / `minRecvRate` / `maxSendRate` / `maxRecvRate`): if the application indicates a bound on the expected send or receive bitrate, an implementation may prefer a path that can likely provide the desired bandwidth, based on cached maximum throughput, see {{performance-caches}}.
+The application may know the `Send` or `Receive` Bitrate from metadata in adaptive HTTP streaming, such as MPEG-DASH.

 Implementations process the Properties (Section 6.2 of {{I-D.ietf-taps-interface}}) in the following order: Prohibit, Require, Prefer, Avoid.
 If Selection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
 For required properties, it should only keep branches that satisfy these requirements.
 Finally, it should order the branches according to the preferred properties, and finally use any avoided properties as a tiebreaker.